valensupport/valensupport.github.io/pages/customer_specific_apis_json.md

 #### Appendix A - Disclaimers

-InsureRight® Platform Predict Web Service Implementation Guide – Valen® Analytics, October 2020
+Insurity Predict Platform Predict Web Service Implementation Guide – Insurity Predict, October 2025

 All rights reserved.
 The copyright and trade secret laws of the United States and other countries protect this material.
-No part of this material or software covered by the copyrights herein may be reproduced, distributed or altered in any fashion without prior contractual or written consent of Valen® Analytics.
+No part of this material or software covered by the copyrights herein may be reproduced, distributed or altered in any fashion without prior contractual or written consent of Insurity Predict.
 Content is subject to change without notification.

 ##### Accuracy